momentum-design/momentum-ui/react/CONTRIBUTING.md

 ### Components

-  * `Collab UI React` follows **components and their compositions** based architecture with focus on simplicity, flexibility and performance.
+  * `Momentum UI React` follows **components and their compositions** based architecture with focus on simplicity, flexibility and performance.

   * Only statefull components are implemented as subclass of `React.Component`.
 Others are simple stateless functions or PureComponents.